Cameroonians express shock and anger after AFCON stampede | DW | 25.01.2022

 "The local population is angry because information isn't coming in on exactly what happened," correspondent Blaise Eong told DW.
 "People are also angry that security forces outside the stadium could not contain the fans that were rushing into the stadium."

-Cameroon's President Paul Biya has ordered an investigation, "so that all light is shed on this tragic incident," Communications Minister Rene Emmanuel Sadi said.
+Cameroonian President Paul Biya has ordered an investigation "so that all light is shed on this tragic incident," Communications Minister Rene Emmanuel Sadi said.

-Confederation of African Football (CAF) president Patrice Motsepe on Tuesday called for an instant probe into the crush, with the first report due to be submitted on Friday.
+Confederation of African Football (CAF) president Patrice Motsepe on Tuesday called for an immediate probe into the crush, with the first report to be submitted on Friday.

 "There is no excuse for what has happened.
 We must show responsibility when people lose their lives and are injured," he said.

-"We will have very tough and very hard discussions behind closed doors."
+"We will have very tough and very hard discussions behind closed doors," he added.

-"According to police sources on the ground, people tried to force their way into the stadium and that's when the stampede happened," said Eong.
+"According to police sources on the ground, people tried to force their way into the stadium, and that's when the stampede happened," Eong said.

 Witnesses on the ground at the time of the stampede said the crowd was surging towards an open entrance gate after a long wait outside the stadium.
 When stewards closed the gate, people continued trying to push forward.